 Residency For Tuition and Fee Purposes

-Students attending Montana Tech from out-of-state for the sole purpose of furthering their education will not be able to declare Montana residency for the entire time they are enrolled.
-Establishment of Montana residency is subject to strict rules, described in “THE STUDENT GUIDE TO MONTANA RESIDENCY POLICY”, available from the Graduate School Office.
-Information regarding residency classification for tuition and fee purposes is available from the Graduate School or on the Graduate School website: http://www.mtech.edu/academics/gradschool/Form.htm
+Students attending Montana Tech from out-of-state for the sole purpose of furthering their education will not be able to declare Montana residency for the entire time they are enrolled as a full time student.
+Establishment of Montana residency is subject to strict rules, described on the MUS web page here: https://mus.edu/Prepare/College/Montana_Residency_Requirements.asp.

 Graduate students consult with their advisor before each registration to plan courses in accordance with the graduate program.
 The graduate program plan and thesis project should be approved by the thesis committee (or the program director in the case of non-thesis options).
-All subsequent changes must be similarly approved.
-The graduate program plan must be filed with the Graduate School Office immediately following the second registration and should be updated as necessary.
-The Graduate Student Program Form.
+All subsequent curriculum changes must be similarly approved.
+The Graduate Student Program Form must be filed with the Graduate School Office immediately following the second registration and should be updated as necessary.

 A late fee will be charged for graduate students who register for more than six credits after the first day of class.
-Registration will not be allowed after the last day to add a class (10 days after the first day of class ).
+Registration will not be allowed after the last day to add a class (10 class days after the first day of class).

 The typical full-time graduate student enrolls for nine (9) credits hours per semester, which defines full time for students in on-campus programs.
 Fifteen (15) credit hours per semester is considered to be the normal maximum graduate load.
 Higher loads must be approved by the Graduate School and may be permitted if the student is taking a combination of courses at the graduate and undergraduate level.
 Students applying for financial support should refer to the Financial Support section for minimum registration requirements.